Learn how to do real camp cooking with a Dutch Oven. Say 'No' to burnt sausages and pot noodles when camping.

 - Jar of pizza sauce

 Grate the cheese (or slice mozzarella).

-Line the bottom of the oven with 1 pack of rolls – can use sliced bread if rolls are not available.
+Line the bottom of the oven with 1 pack of rolls - you can use sliced bread if rolls are unavailable.